T3 MIDI To WAV To MP3

 MENU option, a second set of menu options appear.
 These provide the

-standard file operations that allow you to create folders, NAME files,
+standard file operations that allow you to create folders, NAME files, CUT or DELETE files,

 and COPY or SAVE files.

-Exporting An Audio File To A USB Drive
+Exporting Audio File To USB Drive (T3)

 The EXPORT function in the AUDIO display screen allows you to transfer your recorded audio file to a computer via a USB storage device, for further editing and/or recording.
 The audio files that can be exported are in stereo WAV format (44.1 kHz sample rate and 16-bit resolution).
 Follow these steps to export your file.